This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 - He was the 32nd President of the United States of America

 - He was the only U.S. president to serve more than two terms

 - He became paralyzed from the waist down after contracting polio

 - He was born and raised just outside of Poughkeepsie, in Hyde Park

-Only a 15-minute drive from the center of Poughkeepsie, take some time to explore the Franklin D. Roosevelt Presidential Library and Museum and the Eleanor Roosevelt Mansion.
+Only a 15-minute drive from the center of Poughkeepsie, take some time to explore the Franklin D. Roosevelt Presidential Library and Museum and the Eleanor Roosevelt Mansion in the nearby city of Hyde Park.
 The farmhouse that the 32nd President of the United States was born in is now a national historic landmark.